 - Provide any other necessary documentation.
 Some states, such as New Mexico and Tennessee, may require additional documentation (including your vehicle registration, a lien notice, etc.) in order to issue a replacement title.

 - Pay the title request fee.
 Fees vary by state.
-They can be anywhere from around $5 to $95, but are usually between $10 and $25, based on the data available at DMV.org.
+They can be anywhere from around $5 to $95, but are usually between $10 and $25.

 Once you’ve proven your identity and ownership of the vehicle and submitted all necessary paperwork, you’ll be issued a duplicate title.
 Online and mail-in title requests may be available in your state.